CactusMoe/Cubari_Hosting/README.md

 ⚠ Disclaimer: I may or may not own every single manga that uploaded on cubari or batoto

+Current plan: Migrating to another image source due to the current source is not suitable for mature contents

 # Batoto profile
 UserID: #1252897